-We lost count of the number of flagship smartphone releases in 2019, but one of our favourite handsets of the year was is actually a mid-ranger.
-The Google Pixel 3a really impressed us, largely because it offers the Pixel 3’s exceptional camera at a far more affordable price point.
+A boatload of flagship smartphones were released in 2019, but one of our overall favourite handsets was actually a mid-ranger.
+The Google Pixel 3a impressed us more than some flagships, mainly because it offers the Pixel 3’s exceptional camera at a far more affordable price point.

-Pixel 4a leaks have now started to increase in regularity, so read on for what a roundup of what we’re expecting (and a bit of what we’d like to see) from the phone.
+A multitude of Pixel 4a leaks have emerged over recent months, giving us a clearer picture of the handset.
+Read on for a breakdown of what we’re expecting (and a flavour of what we’d like to see) from the phone.

 Pixel 4a release date

-We’re expecting Google to unleash the Pixel 4a in May 2020.
-That’s because most smartphone makers work to a 12-month refresh cycle, and the Pixel 3a and 3a XL came out in May 2019.
+We had been expecting Google to launch the Pixel 4a range in May 2020.
+That’s because most smartphone makers work to a 12-month refresh cycle, and the Pixel 3a and 3a XL came out in, you guessed it, May 2019.

 Pixel 4a price

-The Pixel 3a was a runaway success for Google.
+As mentioned above, we loved the Pixel 3a, and it was a runaway success for Google too.
 It launched with an RRP of £399, with the Pixel 3a XL costing £469 − roughly half as much as the Pixel 3 (£739) and Pixel 3 XL (£869), which didn’t sell particularly well.

 In its Q2 2019 earnings call on July 25, just three months after the launch of the Pixel 3a range, Google revealed that the 3a and 3a XL had already more than doubled sales of its handsets year-on-year.
 Doubled.
 In just three months.

 And it looks like a lot will be riding on the Pixel 4a too.
 The Google Pixel 4 and Google Pixel 4 XL, to put it bluntly, were hugely disappointing, and comments made during Alphabet’s Q4 2019 earnings call suggested that the Pixel 4 range might be even less popular than the Pixel 3 range.